rscode999/swift/README.md

 Possible flags:
 - `--launch`: Activates the script, used as a safeguard against accidental use.
 - `-n`, `--n-msgs`: Configures the script's verbosity.
+Default 0.
 Must be a positive integer.
 - `-v`, `--verbose`: Sets whether the script prints extra messages to the console

 #### Examples